btcpayserver/btcpayserver-doc/ElectrumWallet.md

 4. Set your environment variables:
 ```
-export BTCPAY_HOST="YOURHOST.com" && export NBITCOIN_NETWORK="mainnet" && export BTCPAYGEN_CRYPTO1="btc" && export BTCPAYGEN_REVERSEPROXY="nginx" && export BTCPAYGEN_LIGHTNING="lnd" && export LIGHTNING_ALIAS="MY_LN" && export LETSENCRYPT_EMAIL="you@example.com" && BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electumx;opt-more-memory"
+export BTCPAY_HOST="YOURHOST.com" && export NBITCOIN_NETWORK="mainnet" && export BTCPAYGEN_CRYPTO1="btc" && export BTCPAYGEN_REVERSEPROXY="nginx" && export BTCPAYGEN_LIGHTNING="lnd" && export LIGHTNING_ALIAS="MY_LN" && export LETSENCRYPT_EMAIL="you@example.com" && BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrumx;opt-more-memory"
 ```
 You can run all of that as one command after you tweak it to your needs.
-The main part for our purposes in this guide of course is `BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electumx;opt-more-memory"`.  `opt-more-memory` can be removed if you like, but I really recommend it if your system has more than 1GB of RAM/memory that you can assign to BTCPay server, it will speed synching your node and ElectrumX up drastically.
+The main part for our purposes in this guide of course is `BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrumx;opt-more-memory"`.
+Note: `opt-more-memory` can be removed if you like, but I really recommend it if your system has more than 1GB of RAM/memory that you can assign to BTCPay server, it will speed synching your node and ElectrumX up drastically.

 5. Set up or reconfigure BTCPay Server with ElectrumX:
 `cd ~/BTCPayServer/btcpayserver-docker && . ./btcpay-setup.sh -i`